ned14/nedmalloc/Readme.txt

-This auto-patching feature can also be combined with Microsoft's Detours (http://research.microsoft.com/en-us/projects/detours/) to run any arbitrary application using nedmalloc:
+This auto-patching feature can also be combined with Microsoft's Detours (http://research.microsoft.com/en-us/projects/detours/) to run any arbitrary application using nedmalloc instead of the system allocator:

 withdll /d:nedmalloc.dll program.exe

-There is an enclosed nedmalloc_loader program which does one variant of the same thing, however it is not currently working because nedmalloc needs kernel32 initialised beforehand.
+For those not able to use Microsoft Detours, there is an enclosed nedmalloc_loader program which does one variant of the same thing.
+It may or may not be useful to you - it is not intended to be maintained.

+When building the nedmalloc DLL for the purposes of DLL insertion, you NEED to match MSVCRT versions or you will have a CRT heap conflict.
+In other words, if the program using nedmalloc is linked against MSVCRTD, then so must be nedmalloc or vice versa.
+As a result of this issue, by default nedmalloc ALWAYS LINKS TO MSVCRT EVEN IN DEBUG BUILDS unless configured otherwise.
+This allows problem-free usage with release build applications which is where nedmalloc tends to be most commonly deployed.

 Lastly for some applications defining ENABLE_LARGE_PAGES can give a 10-15% performance increase by having nedmalloc allocate using large pages only.